girlscript/winter-of-contributing/Java/Fundamentals/OOPs Principals/OOPs_Principals_documentation.md

 -------------
 ## Introduction to class and object
-- Classes and objects are one of the most fundametal units of many Java application and frameworks.
+- Classes and objects are one of the most fundamental units of many Java application and frameworks.
 - As Java is an object oriented programming language we can see classes and objects everywhere.
 So it's quite important to understand these concepts .
 - If we take example of our surrounding we can find objects everywhere like car, dogs, humans etc .
 - All these thing have something in common and that is